al3xandr3/al3xandr3.github.io/_posts/2016-03-02-user-lifecycle-analytics-framework.md

 This framework is about the user lifecycle, it considers that within a business the user has a specific lifetime and different phases of maturity, from first discovering the product, to becoming an active user, to using it consistently, to potentially influencing others to join in, etc... all the way to stop using it.

-Each business has naturally specific user lifecycle strengths and might even want to target on specific strengths.
+Each business has natural specific user lifecycle strengths and might even want to target on specific strengths.

 ## Acquisition